Biology 1A: General Biology Lecture. (3 units; Syllabus)

 Examination of molecular mechanisms that underlie normal functions of living organisms and ways in which those functions are disrupted by medical disorders and environmental agents.
 Designed to provide non-biologists with an understanding of modern biochemistry and the ways we control and alter the biology of our life and environment. (not currently offered)

 MCB 32: Introduction to Human Physiology.
-(3 units)
+(3 units; Syllabus)

 Prerequisites: One year high school or college chemistry.
 A comprehensive introduction to human cell biology.
 The course will concentrate on basic mechanisms underlying human life processes, including cells and membranes; nerve and muscle function; cardiovascular, respiratory, renal, and gastrointestinal physiology; metabolism, endocrinology, and reproduction.
 (F)

 MCB 32L: Introduction to Human Physiology Laboratory.
-(2 units)
+(2 unit; Syllabus)

 Prerequisites: 32 or may be taken concurrently.
 Experiments and demonstrations are designed to amplify and reinforce information presented in 32.
 Exercises include investigations into the structure and function of muscle, nerve, cardiovascular, renal, respiratory, endocrine, and blood systems.
 (F)